What works in everyday life, DOESN’T work with investing.

-Conversely P/E ratios were in line in 2008 prior to the economic collapse, but because we fell into a recession, earnings predictions were actually overstated.
+Conversely, P/E ratios were in line in 2008 prior to the economic collapse, but because we fell into a recession, earnings predictions were overstated.
 Because the denominator is earnings, this caused the P/E ratio to increase signaling that stocks were overvalued.

 The lower the PEG ratio, the more undervalued the stock is assumed to be.
 The caveat to the PEG ratio is that it is highly dependent on analyst’s growth estimates which are nothing more than educated guesses.
 A low Dividend Adjusted PEG Ratio, below 1, is a good starting point for finding value stocks.

 Price-to-book value is the pillar of value investing.
-It is a very effective screen to find value stocks, especially when evaluating large established companies that aren’t in a growth phase.
+It is a handy screen for finding value stocks, especially when evaluating large established companies that aren’t in a growth phase.
 Studies have shown that low price-to-book value stocks outperform the market overall over time.

 Strict value investors only invest in companies with a price-to-book value of less than

-1.0 (i.e. current stock price is below its book value per share).
-Others are more permissive and simply require that the share price be within 1.2 to 1.5 times of the book value.
+1.0 (i.e., the current stock price is below its book value per share).
+Others are laxer and merely require that the share price be within 1.2 to 1.5 times of the book value.
 I’d recommend the latter, as it offers more opportunities to invest in great companies at a fair price.